readthedocs/blog/sphinx-search-as-you-type.rst

 - to add support for search analytics.

 Search as you type feature is live on our docs.
-You can go through these links to experience it.
+You can go through these links to experience it:

 - https://docs.readthedocs.io/?rtd_search=contributing
 - https://docs.readthedocs.io/?rtd_search=api/v3/projects/